eugeneiohc/eugeneiohc/README.md

 - 🤔 I'm interested in implementing serverless compute architectures and mostly in the data engineering field.

-- 🙋‍♂️ Ask me about personal finance!
-I love talking about all things investing, credit cards, retirement.

 - 📫 How to reach me [Work Email](eugene@qloo.com) | [Personal](eugeneiohc@hotmail.com)